 Shower curtains are exposed to bath soaps, body soil, and lots of moisture and humidity that encourage the growth of mildew.
 Learning how to wash a fabric, plastic, or vinyl shower curtain properly will extend the life of the product and keep your bathroom environment healthier.

-How Often to Wash Your Shower Curtains
+How Often to Wash Shower Curtains

-How often you need to wash your shower curtain depends greatly on whether you use a vinyl liner and how well the air circulates in your bathroom to help prevent mildew growth.
+How often you need to wash your shower curtain greatly depends on whether you use a vinyl liner and how well the air circulates in your bathroom to help prevent mildew growth.
 A good rule of thumb is to wash shower curtains at least seasonally.

-How to Wash Fabric Shower Curtains
+Instructions for Fabric Shower Curtains

 Read the Label